aws-samples/aws-appsync-calorie-tracker-workshop/2_APPSYNC/README.md

   - [2.3 Configure resolvers](#23-configure-resolvers)
  - [3.
 Setup Lambda event source](#step-3-add-amazon-dynamodb-user-table-as-event-source-for-add-new-user-bmi-lambda)

-For each of the above steps we have separate CloudFormation templates, however, you can deploy all the resources with one-click using the master template below.
+For each of the above steps we have separate CloudFormation templates, however, you can deploy all the resources with one-click using the master template below (not recommended).
 Use it only if you want to save time.

 <details>
 <summary><b>AWS AppSync Master CloudFormation  template</b></summary><p>